How to Install Python 3.14 with uv

-Welcome soon-to-be Python user!
+Welcome, soon-to-be Python user!
 Python is one of the easiest programming languages to learn and grow with.
-But there can be a bump right at the beginning: making sure you have Python installed with a sufficiently new version (3.12+ is recommended these days).
+But there can be a bump right at the beginning: making sure you have Python installed with a sufficiently new version (3.14 is the current release, and it's what we'll install below).

-Good news!
-In 2025, installing Python has become incredibly simple thanks to uv -- a blazing-fast Python package and project manager that also handles Python installation.
+The good news is that these days, installing Python is incredibly simple thanks to uv, a blazing-fast Python package and project manager that also handles Python installation.
 With uv, you get one tool that works the same way on Windows, macOS, and Linux.
 Hear all about it on Talk Python.

 The Modern Approach: Install uv, Then Python